rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

 First steps
 -----------

-Let us describe onboarding lost-passed case.
+In this tutorial, we will describe the onboarding lost-passed case.

 **Goal**

-Our goal is to detect interface elements / screens of an app at which users' engagement drops significantly and induce them to leave the app without account registration.
+Our goal is to detect interface elements/screens of an app at which users' engagement drops significantly and induces them to leave the app without account registration.

 **Tasks**